TortelloSte/TortelloSte/README.md

 <h3> Developer from Italy 🇮🇹 </h3>

 - 👀 I’m interested in Machine Learning | DevOps | VideoGame Development
-- 🌱 I’m currently working as Machine Learning Developer for Links Management and Technology in Milan
+- 🌱 I’m currently working as Machine Learning Developer and Cloud Engineer for Links Management and Technology in Milan
 - ✨ *Owner* of Team Mini-muuu that is developing a Video Game -> ProChronos📫
 - How to *reach* me: https://www.linkedin.com/in/stefano-perdicchia or s.perdicchia@icloud.com